Harry Reems: Later years

 After years of drug abuse and homelessness, Reems began his recovery in 1989 while living in Park City, Utah.
 He was married to Jeanne Sterret, a religious woman he had met while skiing in the same city.
 He then converted from Judaism to Christianity.
 "Being the low-bottom drunk that I was, I started going around to churches," said Reems.
 "I called myself a church gypsy."
 Reems credited his conversion to Reverend Mark Heiss, a former pastor with Park City Community Church in Park City, Utah.

 Heiss was abruptly replaced at the church by someone else, for reasons Reems says were never explained; Reems left the congregation because he believed church attendance was "about putting money in the coffers."
 Outside organized religion, he continued to meditate, pray, and offer gratitude to God.
 "If I didn't put God in my life, I'd be dead now," he said.
 "I am not religious.
 I'm spiritual, 100 percent."
 He continued to identify himself as "Harry Reems", even using the name while he worked as a real estate agent.
 He later was a trustee at a local United Methodist church.

 He was interviewed in the 2005 documentary Inside Deep Throat.
 Reems's entrance into the adult entertainment industry, his experience filming Deep Throat and its subsequent infamy and obscenity trials, are the subject of the 2010 play The Deep Throat Sex Scandal.
 During the Los Angeles run of the play, Reems died in Utah; his death was noted by the production.

 In 2014, award-winning playwright Craig Hepworth opened his play Porno Chic about Reems and Lovelace and the fallout from Deep Throat in Manchester, UK.
 The play opened to rave reviews, and the 2016 production went on to win Best Drama at the GMF Awards.
-The play is set to return in 2018/19 for a UK tour.
+The play returned in 2018/19 for a UK tour.